 I just finished reading Colleen Hoover’s November 9.
-I initially picked out this book out of fascination (and narcissism) because it’s not everyday that you see your birth date on the cover of a book.
-So I grabbed it from the bookstore without having any idea of what the book is all about whatsoever.
+I initially picked this book out of fascination (and narcissism) because it’s not everyday that you see your birth date on the cover of a book.
+So I grabbed it from the bookstore without having any idea of what it is all about.

 And boy, it did not disappoint.
 Right off the bat, I was hooked to the story – I couldn’t stop reading it.
 While there were some parts of the book where I kind of predicted what would happen, the premise of the story is very unique.